 It is interesting how certain tools, gadgets, and objects have become an important part of our lives.
 So it is only normal for many of us to say that we cannot live a single day without them.
-Some people cannot live without their smartphone, others without cigarettes, or their favorite musical instrument.
+Some people cannot live without their smartphones, others without cigarettes or their favorite musical instrument.
 And there are people who can’t imagine their lives without their car.

 A lot of us are very dependent on our cars for various reasons.
 Once they become a part of our life, there is no turning back.
 The car is one of the greatest inventions of humankind and it has changed the lives of many, whether we like it or not.

 The five cars that changed the world

 If there is a single vehicle brand that has made it easier for people from different backgrounds to reach their desired destination, it is the Land Rover.
 Even though it was not the very first off-road car to be produced, it was indeed the first mass-built vehicle accessible to large communities.